m1racle31/Telecommunication-Customer-Churn-Analysis/README.md

 ### 6. Output and Recommendations
 Once the script completes:
-- Model evaluation outputs like the confusion matrix and classification report will be stored in the `results/evaluation/` folder.
+- Model evaluation outputs such as the confusion matrix and classification report will be displayed.
-- The trained model will be saved in `results/model/`.
+- The trained model will be saved in the results/model/ folder when running the prediction_model.py file.
 - You can create and save the recommendations for improving customer retention based on the churn analysis in `results/recommendation/`

 ## Code Explanation